 One way T BAILEY, INC. has chosen to maintain competitive advantage is though technical innovation.
-Steel tank fabrication has traditionally lived in a non-technological world, existing somewhere in between custom fabrication and classical manufacturing.
+Welded steel tank fabrication has traditionally lived in a non-technological world, existing somewhere in between custom fabrication and classical manufacturing.
 The Vertomatic is just one of the many examples that demonstrate our commitment to value and quality.

 As the world becomes a more integrated and competitive community, T BAILEY, INC. continues to push boundaries, challenge classical thought, and drive ourselves to offer more value to the customers we provide for.
 Every success we have contributes to the service and value our customers expect.